OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-events/README.md

 ## Configure the sample

-Before you run the sample, you'll need to do a few things to make it work properly.

 1. Clone or download this repo.
 1. In Visual Studio Code (or editor of your choice), open the root folder for this sample.